 - Slip On

-- Ex. such as Vans, Toms,
+- o Ex. such as Vans, Toms, Hey Dudes, Crocs

 - Boots

-- Ex. such as Uggs, Timberlands,
+- o Ex. such as Uggs, Timberlands,

 - Flip-flops, sandals

 HEADGEAR

 - Athletic hats, such as baseball caps, are permissible.
 Hats with the school logo are preferable, but not required. - Rimless headwear, such as beanies and bandanas, are not allowed. - Religious and medical-related headwear is permissible.